Onions transplants should be planted before mid-month. Click HERE for planting instructions.

-The cool-season greens, lettuce, spinach, mesclun greens and mustard greens should be planted early in the month from seed.
+Cool-season greens such as lettuce, spinach, mesclun greens and mustard greens should be planted early in the month from seed.

-Remember to fertilize your cool season vegetables with Happy Frog Marine Cuisine or Tomato and Vegetable Fertilizer..
+Remember to fertilize your cool season vegetables with Happy Frog Marine Cuisine or Tomato and Vegetable Fertilizer.
 Watch for loopers on Cole Crops, and use Bt or Spinosad to keep them away.
 Aphids may also be a problem that insecticidal soap, Spinosad Soap or a good spray of water can control.
 Be sure to look UNDER the leaves for them!

 ANNUALS AND PERENNIALS